 Why you should watch Given

-Over the course of the season, you'll hear Mafuyu humming a melody, and he does it so much so that it will be stuck in your head.
+Throughout the season, you’ll hear Mafuyu humming a melody, and he does it so much so that it will be stuck in your head.
 The moments associated with this melody are some of the best scenes in all of the show.
 But, the best scene comes when they have their first show together as a band.
-That moment, in particular, is really one to behold.
-I don't want to give away too much, so you'll have to watch it to understand why.
+That moment, in particular, is one to behold.
+I don’t want to give away too much, so you’ll have to watch it to understand why.

-If you are into music, Given really digs deep into what it means to be a musician in a band and even more so, how you would get started as one.
+If you are into music, Given digs deep into what it means to be a musician in a band and even more so, how you would get started as one.
 For instance, Uenoyama takes Mafuyu to a music shop to buy his first pedal.
-Over the course of the season, you'll learn things about music and the instruments they play.
-Given accurately follows how someone would start off as a musician in the real world and the struggles they face.
+Throughout the season, you’ll learn things about music and the instruments they play.
+Given accurately follows how someone would start as a musician in the real world and the struggles they face.
 With characters that show off their amazing musicianship, Given is as fun as it is touching to watch.

 As you learn more about Mafuyu and his connection to the guitar, you’ll find out why this anime is so profound.
 As he falls in love with music, he falls in love with life again, which in turn, allows him to connect with himself and others, and it’s a truly beautiful thing to witness.

 You’ll watch the band’s relationship build, while at the same time watching their romantic relationships grow.
 Music has the power to connect us, and even more so, the power to heal, and Given‘s portrayal of this makes it hit all the right notes.